The fact that the dog loves PEOPLE in a way no other animal on earth can or ever will is an unsolved, but inarguable, genetic-creation mystery.

 Puppies are not ducks.
 They aren’t born knowing how to swim, but by the time their eyes are open (unlike fox, coyote, woIf, lion or tiger CUBS) dog babies, called PUPPIES, are born to love a HUMAN.

 Not only unique among carnivores, the dog is bonded—unlike any other animal on earth—to humans.
 It can be said that the love between a mahout and his elephant is the only comparison, but even in that remarkable bond, untethered, the elephant will seek his own kind.
-The dog, untethered, will stay with
+The dog, untethered, will stay with his master.

 While that is sinking in, think about this…the DOG is also the only living creature that will suffer abuse, starvation, sickness, even death, and with his last breath he will love you and, if able, he will lick your hand…